-Citrus Hall, the new University of La Verne residence and dining hall facility creates unique student success driven living and academic experiences for freshman students on campus.
+Citrus Hall, the new University of La Verne residence and dining hall facility, creates unique student-success-driven living and academic experiences for freshman students on campus.

 With an eye on recruitment and retention, the University of LaVerne looked to Steinberg Hart to design a new campus quad, envisioned as a hub of student activity and student life.
 Linking the campus center and Vista La Verne housing, it offers the first dining facility on campus and a large open green space for interaction and community.
-On the ground floor, access to the housing spaces includes an open and inviting entry with large social lounge and recreation activities, including a communal kitchen for student use.
+On the ground floor, access to the housing spaces includes an open and inviting entry with a large social lounge and recreation activities and a communal kitchen for student use.

 Working with a 1:32 RA to student ratio, these freshman get the attention and support needed to be successful and engaged within the housing community and the campus community.
 Each RA cluster includes a distinct “wing” within the building.
 These clusters each have a social hub for TV viewing, study, and hang-out space.
 Additionally, each floor has two dedicated study rooms and a central two-story social lounge for cross-floor community connections.

 The Spot Dining Hall is the ground floor anchor to the residences above, creating links from the new student life core back towards the academic core.
-It accommodates all of the residential students and provides a space for connection rest for commuter students, staff and faculty.
+It accommodates all of the residential students and provides a space for connection and rest for commuter students, staff, and faculty.
 The expanded dining hall gives the university additional options for fresh, healthy, ready-made food and a more collaborative dining experience.
 Access to an adjacent outdoor patio that is also conveniently located next to existing student housing further brings together these student communities.